TheRandomLabs/RandomPatches/README.md

 ### Connection timeouts

-In vanilla Minecraft, the connection timeouts are hardcoded, and are often not long enough for slower computers or heavier modded instances.
+In vanilla Minecraft, the connection timeouts are hardcoded, and often not long enough for slower computers or heavier modded instances.
 To counter this, RandomPatches allows several connection timeouts to be configured: